adrienlozano/stephaniewebsite/src/pages/news/2019-25-02---expansion-of-online-lodgement-for-work-and-holiday-visa-applicants.md

 ---
 title: Expansion of Online Lodgement for Work and Holiday Visa Applicants
 date: 2019-02-25T10:56:08.542Z
-caption: >-
-  If you are from one of the following countries, you will now need to apply for your Work and Holiday visa (Subclass 462) online:
+caption: Need to apply for your Work and Holiday visa (Subclass 462) online
 image: /images/holiday_visa.jpg
 tags:
   - Work and Holiday visa